Processing and Analysis of Raster Data#

 The function

-in NumPyThe ``np.where`` function in NumPy is a conditional function that allows you to select elements from an array based on a condition.
-It can be thought of as an element-wise if-else for arrays.
+np.wherein NumPyThe ``np.where`` function in NumPy is a conditional function that performs element-wise selection based on a condition.
+It works like a vectorized if-else statement for arrays.

 Basic Syntax

-``condition``: A boolean array or condition that’s checked for each element.
+``condition``: A boolean expression evaluated for each element.

 import numpy as np arr = np.array([1, -2, 3, -4, 5]) result = np.where(arr > 0, arr, 0) print(result)Output: